apache/beam/website/www/site/content/en/documentation/runtime/environments.md

 ##### Additional build parameters

 The docker Gradle task defines a default image repository and [tag](https://docs.docker.com/engine/reference/commandline/tag/) is the SDK version defined at [gradle.properties](https://github.com/apache/beam/blob/master/gradle.properties).
 The default repository is the Docker Hub `apache` namespace, and the default tag is the [SDK version](https://github.com/apache/beam/blob/master/gradle.properties) defined at gradle.properties.
-With these settings, the
-`docker` command-line tool will implicitly try to push the container to the Docker Hub Apache repository.

 You can specify a different repository or tag for built images by providing parameters to the build task.
 For example:

 ```
-./gradlew :sdks:python:container:py36:docker -Pdocker-repository-root=example-repo -Pdocker-tag=2019-10-04
+./gradlew :sdks:python:container:py36:docker -Pdocker-repository-root="example-repo" -Pdocker-tag="2.26.0-custom"
 ```

-builds the Python 3.6 container and tags it as `example-repo/beam_python3.6_sdk:2019-10-04`.
+builds the Python 3.6 container and tags it as `example-repo/beam_python3.6_sdk:2.26.0-custom`.

 From Beam 2.21.0 and later, a `docker-pull-licenses` flag was introduced to add licenses/notices for third party dependencies to the docker images.
 For example: